 Learn About Midwest Native Species

 A native icon, the black bear evokes both joy and strife in locals.
-Often misunderstood as threatening, the black bear is a curious and intelligent creature that plays an important role in Minnesota’s forest ecosystem.
+Often misunderstood as threatening, the black bear is a curious and intelligent creature that plays an important role in Minnesota and Wisconsin’s forest ecosystem.

 The bobcat, aptly named because of its short, bobbed tail, is a recluse by nature and is not often seen.
 Opportunistic hunters, bobcats feed on a variety of prey including mice, rabbits, reptiles, insects, birds, and carrion.